-The final exam will take place at the to-be-determined scheduled time during the university's exam week (December 4-8, 2023).
+The final exam will take place during exam week (December 10-13, 2024) at the Keller Center (the exact day/time is to be determined).
 It will be a comprehensive exam, potentially including questions related to any material covered throughout the quarter.
 The final exam is an important and required component of your assessment.
 As such, students must take the exam in order to receive a letter grade in the class; in other words, students will not be exempted from the exam.
-All students should ensure that they will be present inperson during the university's exam week, as the final exam cannot be taken remotely.
+All students should ensure that they will be present in-person during the university's exam week, as the final exam cannot be taken remotely.
 We will provide more details on the final exam as it approaches.